mkbeh/rin-bitshares-arbitry-bot/src/README.md

 > sudo supervisorctl update

-> sudo supervisorctl start arbitry-bot
+> sudo supervisorctl start rin-bot

 #### Logging
 [TO DO]